How To Make A Vegan Christmas Dinner

 You can make your ‘not pigs’ even tastier by serving them with a delicious vegan dip.

-Vegan Christmas Drinks
+Vegan Christmas Cocktails

 To keep the boozy beverages simple, pick from the huge selection of vegan wine and bubbly that is available in all supermarkets.